Questions & Answers

 I moved back to DC and started building furniture with Joe right away.
 Joe comes from a sculpture background, so we had a good foundation.
 Our very first job was for our (then) boss.
 We did the interior and exterior railings for his home.
 It should have taken us about a month, but it took us a year.
 Yep, we lost our shirts (lol) but instead of giving up we decided to work harder and figured out how to make what we do profitable.

+What’s your secret to making original furniture?
 The people I surround myself with both professionally and socially.
 Without other people and their support, there’s no way I could do any of this.

+What’s your favorite piece of furniture the team has made?
 It’s hard to decide.
 We created a Mid-Century inspired table for Wholes Foods in Columbus Ohio.
 It has custom hairpin legs on a truss-looking frame, two inches thick concert top and cherry dove-tail keys.
 It was a beautiful piece, and I wish it were in my house.
 We also designed and built Comet Pizza about eight years ago, which I still really enjoy.

+What’s the best advice you’ve received about custom furniture?
 It wouldn’t be so much of advice, but I would say support and encouragement.
 Having a community and friends supporting you especially during the beginning phase where we would have otherwise have failed was pivotal.

-I want to say Games of Thrones, but it’s definitely “The Walking Dead” Who’s your favorite character?
-I was mad when the mom died, so I’m going say it was for me Lori.
+TV Show: Games of Thrones or The Walking Dead?
+I want to say Games of Thrones, but from “The Walking Dead” I was mad when the mom died, so I’m going say it was for me Lori was my favorite character.
 I was a major fan of the comic book and was excited about the series once it came out.